honestit-cl/BikeUp/README.md

 -Currently:

-1.Create and manage routes/trips that each user can join, 2.Points system - each user earns points for the tours they take.
-These points are awarded by other tour participants, 3.Interesting facts from the world of bicycles, 4.Dynamic user search by login,
+1. Create and manage routes/trips that each user can join,
+2. Points system - each user earns points for the tours they take.
+These points are awarded by other tour participants,
+3. Interesting facts from the world of bicycles,
+4. Dynamic user search by login,
-5.Your own account with the possibility of hiding your data, 6.Additional window with current date and time.
+5. Your own account with the possibility of hiding your data,
+6. Additional window with current date and time.

 - In the nearest future:

-1.Adding and viewing users' successes (adding own photo and description), 2.Information about the weather suitable for the location, 3.Possibility to send messages to users,
+1. Adding and viewing users' successes (adding own photo and description),
+2. Information about the weather suitable for the location,
+3. Possibility to send messages to users,
-4.Review of points from previous years,
+4. Review of points from previous years,
-5.Notification of tour status changes (join request, edit), 6.Dynamic trip search.
+5. Notification of tour status changes (join request, edit),
+6. Dynamic trip search.

 Polish transcription :